alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_case_study_docs.md

 ## Percentage of successful lift in SBD (for each lift) <a name=success_lift></a>

-First, we create table called `success_lift` that contains lift name followed by lift percentage, then we will query each lift, one by one, and insert it into the table.
+First, we create table called `success_lift` that contains lift's name followed by lift percentage, then we will query each lift, one by one, and insert it into the table.

 ```sql
 CREATE TABLE lift_percentage (